Are you afraid your forklift battery will fail when you need it the most?

 The word “traction” means to pull (a load over a surface).
 Traction batteries or motive-power batteries are those batteries used to power heavy vehicles which move men and materials from place to place, either inside factory premises, warehouses, or outside.
 Such vehicles are material handling equipment like forklifts, platform trucks, stackers, pallet trucks & electrically-propelled mining locomotives.
 Semi-traction batteries are used in lighter application such as Electric golf carts, Boom lifts, Jacks, Automated Guided Vehicles.
 Floor scrubbers with the driver in the seat and electrically propelled locomotives.

 These vehicles may use fossil fuel or an electrochemical power source (batteries) for propelling the electric vehicle.
-The vehicles using batteries are powered invariably by lead-acid battery packs.
-Lead-acid batteries are the most proven over 165 years, reliable & economical ones.
-Nowadays, lithium-ion batteries are also finding a place in this segment, yet very expensive.
+The vehicles using batteries are powered invariably by lead-acid forklift battery packs.
+Lead-acid batteries are the most proven over 162 years, reliable & economical ones.
+Nowadays, forklift battery lithium-ion are also finding a place in this segment, yet very expensive.

 Battery-operated vehicles operate silently.
 They are environment friendly as against the diesel-powered forklift trucks.
 The battery-operated trucks do not emit obnoxious gases and thus do not pollute the environment.
 Passenger transportation by electric vehicles, electric boats and recreational vehicles and golf carts, wheelchairs all use traction batteries.